-- 3.1 An assessment of the degree of significance of proposals and decisions, and the appropriate level of engagement, will be considered in the early stages of a proposal before decision making occurs and, if necessary, reconsidered as a proposal develops. - 3.2 The Council will take into account the following matters when assessing the degree of significance of proposals and decisions, and the appropriate level of engagement: - The level of financial consequences of the proposal or decision - Whether the proposal or decision will affect a large portion of the community - Whether the impact or consequences of the decision or proposal on the affected persons (being a number of persons) will, in Council's view, be substantial - The likely impact on present and future interests of the community - The likely impact on Māori cultural values and their relationship to land and water - Whether the proposal affects the level of service of a significant activity - Whether community interest is high - Whether the likely consequences are controversial - Whether community views are already known, including the community's preferences about the form of engagement - The form of engagement used in the past for similar proposals and decisions - There is a legal requirement to engage with the community - 3.3 If the financial consequences of the proposal or decision exceed the following thresholds the proposal or decision will be considered significant:

-A possible increase in funding requirement in excess of:

-- (a) 20% of total Council operating budget costs, or - (b) Capital expenditure in excess of 2.5% of the total value of Council's assets - Note 1: Emergencies and emergency works of Council are excluded from these thresholds, as by their very nature, they are unplanned and must be responded to immediately.

-- Note 2: The threshold for capital expenditure relates to new or development expenditure only.
+- 1.1.
+An assessment of the degree of significance of proposals and decisions, and the appropriate level of engagement, will be considered in the early stages of a proposal before decision making occurs and, if necessary, reconsidered as a proposal develops. - 1.2.
+The Council will take into account the following matters when assessing the degree of significance of proposals and decisions, and the appropriate level of engagement: - a) the level of financial consequences of the proposal or decision. - b) whether the proposal or decision will affect a large portion of the community. - c) whether the impact or consequences of the decision or proposal on the affected persons (being a number of persons) will, in Council's view, be substantial. - d) the likely impact on present and future interests of the community. - e) the likely impact on Māori cultural values and their relationship to land and water. - f) whether the proposal affects the level of service of a significant activity. - g) whether community interest is high. - h) whether the likely consequences are controversial. - i) whether community views are already known, including the community's preferences about the form of engagement. - j) the form of engagement used in the past for similar proposals and decisions. - k) there is a legal requirement to engage with the community. - 1.3.
+If the financial consequences of the proposal or decision exceed the following thresholds the proposal or decision will be considered significant: - 1.4.
+A possible increase in funding requirement in excess of: - a) 20% of total Council operating budget costs, or - b) Capital expenditure in excess of 2.5% of the total value of Council's assets - Note 1: Emergencies and emergency works of Council are excluded from these thresholds, as by their very nature, they are unplanned and must be responded to immediately. - Note 2: The threshold for capital expenditure relates to new or development expenditure only.
 Asset renewal is an important and integral aspect of owning and managing assets. - Note 3: The thresholds above are not mutually exclusive.
-Capital expenditure is likely to result in associated operating costs, which must also be tested for materiality. - 3.4 If a proposal or decision is affected by a number of the above considerations, it is more likely to have a higher degree of significance. - 3.5 Engagement with the community is needed to understand the views and preferences of people likely to be affected by or interested in, a proposal or decision that is being considered by Council. - 3.6 In general, the more significant an issue, the greater the need for community engagement.
+Capital expenditure is likely to result in associated operating costs, which must also be tested for materiality. - Note 4: The thresholds are calculated including current and non-current assets, gross FAR funding, interest and total depreciation expense (including non-funded depreciation)

+- 1.5.
+If a proposal or decision is affected by a number of the above considerations, it is more likely to have a higher degree of significance. - 1.6.
+Engagement with the community is needed to understand the views and preferences of people likely to be affected by or interested in, a proposal or decision that is being considered by Council. - 1.7.
+In general, the more significant an issue, the greater the need for community engagement.